 Livestock producers have the option to provide sales directly to retail, food-service facilities or consumers.
 Meat is referred to as raw, intact product originating from cattle, swine, sheep and goats.
 Wild game and exotic meats guidelines are not addressed in this document.
-Producers located the regulatory jurisdiction of the North Dakota Health and Human Services Food and Lodging (NDHH-F&L) Unit should obtain a local or regional Department of Health license and a tax identification number to sell the meat products out of the producer’s home or business.
+Producers located within the regulatory jurisdiction of the North Dakota Health and Human Services Food and Lodging (NDHH-F&L) Unit should obtain a local or regional Department of Health license and a tax identification number to sell the meat products out of the producer’s home or business.

 Information at: https://www.hhs.nd.gov/sites/www/files/documents/DOH%20Legacy/FL/F%26L%20PDF/SFN7151-Low%20Risk%20Food%20Establishment%20License%20Application.pdf